arnoldadero/mvuvi-app/README.md

 - Run TypeScript type checking: `yarn tsc` or `npx tsc`
 - Run linting: `yarn lint` or `npx eslint . --ext .js,.jsx,.ts,.tsx`
 - Fix linting issues: `yarn lint:fix` or `npx eslint . --ext .js,.jsx,.ts,.tsx --fix`
+- Launch React DevTools: `yarn devtools` or `npx react-devtools`

+### Debugging

+Starting with React Native 0.77, JavaScript logs will be removed from Metro.
+Use React Native DevTools as your primary debugging tool:

+1. Start your app with `yarn start` or `npx expo start`
+2. Press `j` in the terminal to open React DevTools (requires Google Chrome or Microsoft Edge)
+3. Alternatively, run `yarn devtools` in a separate terminal to launch React DevTools manually

+React DevTools provides component inspection, props/state viewing, and performance profiling capabilities that are more powerful than console logs.

 ### Web Development Notes